List of Top Country Albums number ones of 2023

 Top Country Albums is a chart that ranks the top-performing country music albums in the United States, published by Billboard.
 Chart positions are based on multi-metric consumption, blending traditional album sales, track equivalent albums, and streaming equivalent albums.

 In the issue of Billboard dated January 7, Morgan Wallen's Dangerous: The Double Album spent its 89th week at number one; since entering the chart at number one in January 2021 it had only spent 14 weeks off the top spot.
-The album spend nine weeks atop the chart in 2023, taking its total to 97 weeks at number one, before Wallen replaced himself in the peak position in the issue dated March 18 with his next album, One Thing at a Time.
+The album spent nine weeks atop the chart in 2023, taking its total to 97 weeks at number one, before Wallen replaced himself in the peak position in the issue dated March 18 with his next album, One Thing at a Time, which by the end of the year had spent 33 weeks at number one.

+In February, Hardy gained his first number-one album when The Mockingbird & the Crow topped the chart for a single week, the only week between the start of the year and mid-July when Wallen was absent from the top spot.